ipod825/vim-netranger/README.md

     * Press `D` to delete (`rm -r`) all selected files
     * Press `X` to force delete (i.e. `rm -rf`) all selected files
 2. For `y`, `x`, `d`, go to the target directory, press `p` to paste all cut/copied files/directories.
-3. Note that the directory you paste is vim's pwd (`getcwd(0,0)`).
+3. Note that the directory you paste is vim's pwd (`getcwd()`).
 Hence, you can press `<Cr>` to change directory to an expanded directory and paste without changing directory into it.
 4. Note that you can open multiple vim buffer for different directories and cut (copy) files in one buffer and paste files in another buffer.
 When you jump back to the source buffer, cut files will disappear as expected.
 5. If only one file is to be cut/copy, you can simply press `yy` (copy) or `dd` (cut).
 The current file will be marked.
 You can then continue `yy`,  `dd` other lines.
 6. Similarly, if only one file is to be (force) deleted, you can simply press `DD` or `XX`.